CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <a href="./Workflow/readme_images/latest_workflow.png" target="_blank"><img src="./Workflow/readme_images/latest_workflow.jpg" width="400px"></a>
 <hr>

-## Special features in attached most complex workflow **Primere_latest_workflow.json**:
+## Features of attached complex workflow **Primere_latest_workflow.json**:
-- Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the result
+- Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the model version
-- No need to set/switch nodes or workflow between SD and SDXL checkpoints
+- No need to set/switch any nodes or workflow between SD and SDXL checkpoints
-- You can select prefered model, subpath and orientation under the prompt input to overwrite the system settings by prompt node, same settings under the .csv prompt loader node
+- You can select prefered model, subpath and orientation under the prompt input to overwrite the system settings by prompt node, same features under the .csv prompt loader node and the Prompt organizer
-- You can randomize the image orientation if using batch mode
+- You can randomize the image orientation if using Comfy's batch queue mode
-- One button LCM and Turbo mode (see example workflow), the LCM mode download required SD and SDXL LCM models at first usage
+- One button Normal, LCM, Turbo, Cascade and Lightning mode (see example workflows), the LCM mode download required SD and SDXL LCM models at first usage, other concepts need models already downloaded.
+Test workflow: **civitai-modelconcepts.json**
-- Save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF too
+- Save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF (otherwords meta) too
-- Read original A1111 styles.csv file, handle dynamic prompts and additional networks from the text content of prompts like in A1111, example dynamic styles.csv included
+- Read original A1111 styles.csv file, handle dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) from the text content of prompts like in A1111, example dynamic styles.csv included for testing
-- Not just .csv usefil as prompt source, organize your prompts to .toml file, and use the file content on dedicated prompt organizer node
+- Not just .csv useful as prompt source, organize your prompts to .toml file, and use the file content on dedicated Prompt organizer node, example .toml file included
 - Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
-- Additional and easy editable image styles included in the text encoder as list
+- Additional and easy editable image/art styles included in the text encoder as list
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size
-- Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node
+- Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node, several base resolution for model concepts
-- Original image size multiplied to upscaler by three several ratios, one for SD and another one for SDXL models and third for Turbo checkpoints
+- Original image size can be multiplied to upscaler by three several ratios, one for SD and another one for SDXL models and third for Turbo checkpoints
-- Not just multiply original resolution by integer as multiplier, but can be define the final resolution by megapixels ffrom any image sizes
-- Image size multiplier can solve low memory error problem if using Ultimate SD Upscaler
+- Not just multiply original resolution by integer as multiplier, but can be define the final resolution by target megapixels from any source image sizes.
+Image resolution multiplier can solve low memory error problem if using Ultimate SD Upscaler
 - Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use it if the used model incompatible with them, or if you want to try your prompt without included networks or want to change to different networks, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
-- Embedding handler for A1111 compatible prompts (or .csv styles), this node convert A1111 Embeddings to ComfyUI
-- Use more than one prompt or style inputs for testing, comparison and developing new prompts, and select any by 'Prompt Switch' node
+- Use more than one prompt or style inputs nodes for testing, compare and developing new prompts, and select any by 'Prompt Switch' node
-- Special image META/EXIF reader, which handle model name and samplers from A1111/ComfyUI .png or .jpg, never was easier to recycle your older A1111 or ComfyUI images and re-using them with same or different settings.
-With switches you can change or keep the original embedd seed/model/size/etc... to workflow settings
+- Special image META/EXIF/PNGINFO reader, which handle model name and samplers from A1111/ComfyUI .png or .jpg, never was easier to recycle your older A1111 or ComfyUI images and re-using them with same or different settings.
+With switches you can change or keep the original meta seed/model/size/etc... to workflow settings.
+Test workflow: **civitai-image-recycler.json**
-- Realtime check/debug generation details by nodes as text
 - Workflow and nodes support Lycoris in dedicated node, no need to copy them to Loras path
-- Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result
+- Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result, included test workflow: **civitai-all-refiner.json**
 - Detailers automatically detect and support LCM and Turbo concepts
 - Visual (select element by preview image) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved Styles.
-You only have to create preview images to right name and path
+You only have to create preview images to right name and path, see readme details under "Visual"
-- Midjourney art-style prompts can be attached to the original prompt
-- Emotions as style
+- Midjourney art-style prompts can be attached to the original prompt, Emotions as style in separated node

 <hr>

-## Do it before first run, or the example workflow / nodes will be failed in your local environment:
+## Do it before first run, or the example workflows / nodes will be failed in your local environment:

 **Try load 'Primere_latest_workflow.json' from the 'Workflow' folder, specially after git pull if the previous workflow failed because nodes changed by develpment.
 This node contains most of developed nodes, but 3rd party nodes and models required**

-1; Install missing Python libraries if not start for first try. **Activate Comfy venv** and use 'pip install -r requirements.txt' at the root folder of Primere nodes (or check error messages and install missing libs manually).
+1; Install missing Python libraries if not start for first try. **Activate Comfy venv** and use 'pip install -r requirements.txt' at the root folder of Primere nodes (or check error messages and install missing Python libs manually).

-2; If nodepack started, use the Primere_latest_workflow or Primere_basic_workflow on the 'Workflow' folder for first try.
+2; If nodepack started, use the Primere_minimal_workflow and Primere_basic_workflow on the 'Workflow' folder for first try.
 All separated nodes visible under the 'Primere Nodes' submenu if you need nodes for custom workflow.
 If some other nodes missing and red in workflow, download or delete unloaded 3rd party nodes.

 3; The **Primere_latest_workflow.json** is the most complex workflow, using most of developed nodes.
-But the **Primere_basic_workflow.json** is simple basic workflow with less required nodes.
-If the complex latest workflow not start or failed, please test out the basic or the minimal instead.
+But the **Primere_minimal_workflow.json** is simple basic workflow with less required nodes.
+If the complex latest workflow not start or failed, please test out the basic or minimal instead.
 If you save own workflow with older developed nodes, try 'Fix node (recreate)' menu on right-click after git pull.

 4; Set the right path for image saving in the node 'Primere Image Meta Saver' on 'output_path' input.